Azure/bicep-registry-modules/avm/res/service-networking/traffic-controller/README.md

 ### Parameter: `associations`

 List of Application Gateway for Containers associations.
+At this time, the number of associations is limited to 1

 - Required: No
 - Type: array